efemeldev/core/README.md

 - [x] Concurrency controls
 - [x] File reader/writer package that can write to filesystem or keep everything in memory (for testing)
 - [x] Specify output file path
+- [x] Initialise global variables outside of the state manager
 - [ ] Move file reading and writing outside of run function
 - [ ] Add better logging
+- [ ] Load config from a file (should support the same lua config files)
 - [ ] Module loader package that either loads local files or assets
 - [ ] Standardise output module injection
 - [ ] Organise project structure